 (b) lodged in the prescribed manner; and

-(c) accompanied by the prescribed fee.
+(c) accompanied by the fee prescribed in respect of the licence.

 (2) A form approved under subsection (1) may include a requirement that the applicant’s signature be witnessed by a person of a class specified in the form.